JusticeProjectPakistan/torture-tracker/README.md

 [https://justiceprojectpakistan.github.io/torture-tracker/frontend](https://justiceprojectpakistan.github.io/torture-tracker/frontend)

 This section contains the user-facing narrative content provided by JPP.
 It contains a visualization based on the database aggregates (containing survey answers) , a tracker timeline, and a link to the survey.

+The narrative URL accepts the parameter “lang” whose values can be either “ur” or “en” to set the text language.

 ### Timeline tracker